loculus-project/loculus/docs/src/content/docs/reference/glossary.md

 ### Metadata

 Metadata refers to sequence entry-specific information.
 Some metadata are provided by the submitters (typical fields include sampling location and time and information about the host), whereas others metadata can be derived from a sequence by the [preprocessing pipeline](#preprocessing-pipeline) (e.g., the lineage) or appended by Loculus (e.g., the submission date).
-Metadata fields are configurable and different instances or different organisms within an instance may have different fields.
+Metadata fields are configurable and different Loculus instances or different organisms within an instance may have different fields.

 ### Mutation

-A mutation is a difference in a nucleotide or amino acid sequence in comparison to the [reference sequence](#reference-sequences).
+A mutation is a change in the nucleotide or amino acid sequence of a sample relative to the [reference sequence](#reference-sequences).
 We distinguish between [substitutions](#substitution), [deletions](#deletion) and [insertions](#insertion).

 ### Nextclade